 Clark CARES: Collaborate, Assess, Resource, and Engage Students

-The college has a CARE Team as part of the CARE process to address situations requiring an elevated level of coordination and response.
-The primary members of this team include the Associate Director of Care, Conduct and Complaints, Dean of Student Engagement, Counseling, Safety & Security, and Instructional leadership.
-Depending on the circumstances, additional campus officials may also be involved.
-The team conducts biweekly meetings, and information shared within this group is treated as confidential.
-The primary objective of sharing CARE reports is to determine the most effective way to coordinate appropriate support for the student.
-Additional information may be accessible through the respective offices of CARE team members.
+The college has a CARE Team that may be convened in the CARE process for situations that call for a heightened level of coordination and response.
+The core membership of this team consists of: Assistant Director of Student Care and Conduct, Dean of Student Engagement, Student Engagement & Community Standards Manager, Counseling, Safety & Security, Disability Services, and Instructional leadership.
+There may be times where additional campus officials might be involved.
+The team meets biweekly and the information shared within this group is considered private.
+The purpose of sharing CARE reports is to determine how best to coordinate appropriate support to the student.
+Additional information may be made available by CARE team members’ respective offices.

 To learn more about Clark CARES team or to submit a referral visit the Student CARE Process (clark.edu) page.